 Banff

 We stayed in the Caribou Lodge, a traditional mountain lodge on Banff Avenue.
 It’s a 3* hotel with large rooms and a sauna, spa and restaurant all on-site and only 10 mins from town.
 On the first day, we got our bearings around town and found the IGA supermarket.
-After a successful first day, we visited Block Bar & kitchen for delicious cocktails in the sun while people-watching.
-For dinner, we had no plans but had scouted out Nourish Bistro which is a popular vegetarian spot.
-We enjoyed tapas style dishes including Poutine, Bowls and Salads which were worth the short wait.
+After a successful first day, we visited Block Bar & Kitchen for delicious cocktails in the sun while people-watching.
+For dinner, we had no plans but had scouted out Nourish Bistro, which is a popular vegetarian spot.
+We enjoyed tapas-style dishes, including Poutine, Bowls and Salads, which were worth the short wait.

-Canada Road Trip Day 3: Lake Louise
+Canadian Rockies Trip Day 3: Lake Louise

 Lake Louise Sunrise